cogment/cogment-doc/docs/reference/grpc.md

 ```

 -   `model_id`: Identifier of the model we want to retrieve versions from.
 -   `version_numbers`: List of desired version number (or -1 to denote the latest version).
-Leave emtpy to retrieve all versions of the given model.
+Leave empty to retrieve all versions of the given model.
 -   `versions_count`: (optional) The desired number of versions to be retrieved, leave empty (or set to 0) to retrieve all the versions matching the request.
 -   `version_handle`: (optional) Leave empty for the initial request, use previously provided `RetrieveVersionInfosReply.next_version_handle` on the next calls to retrieve the next versions.